TheVarunGupta/ElectionApp/README.md

 </ul>
 </p>

-<h3>Dataset</h3>

-<p>The dataset is acquired from the site of data.gov.in which offer real dataset. <br>
+<h3>Database</h3>

+<p>The database is stored in form of a large JSON document on Firebase and an integration is performed between the database and the android app. <br>
-    The dataset is in the form of structured CSV delimited file.
+    Apart from this, the data of parties in the various states is stored in the form of a structured CSV delimited file.
-<br>The data consists of 4 years' data i.e.2009-2012.
-<br>The dataset has 8 attributes and is really huge, just the 2009's data has over 1,80,000 rows.<br>
-You can see the sample data in the file "Sample data.csv".
 </p>